Vincit/objection.js/README.md

 # Introduction

 Objection.js is an [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping) for [Node.js](https://nodejs.org/)
-whose goal is to make it as easy as possible to use the full power of SQL and the underlying database engine.
-It offers good defaults like [JSON schema validation](#validation) but allows you to make your own choices.
-Everything can be easily configured or overwritten.
+that aims to stay out of your way and make it as easy as possible to use the full power of SQL and the underlying database engine.

-You may need to use ten minutes to get started with objection.js instead of the one minute that some other ORMs advertise but you won't hit the wall as easily when your project and its needs grow.
-If you do hit the wall, please open an issue even for the smallest problems.
-We love to help you and make objection.js better in the process.

 Objection.js is built on the wonderful SQL query builder [knex](http://knexjs.org).
 All databases supported by knex are supported by objection.js. **SQLite3**, **Postgres** and **MySQL** are [thoroughly tested](https://travis-ci.org/Vincit/objection.js).